Zum Inhalt springen

 Washing

-• Use cool or lukewarm water
+• Use cool or lukewarm water for linen and plant-dyed fabrics

-• Hand wash gently, avoiding harsh motions
+• Hand wash gently, avoiding agitation

-• Choose mild, natural soaps
+• Choose mild, natural soaps suitable for each fiber

 • Avoid modern detergents and bleach